Sonora River Campaign

 “The worst environmental disaster in the history of Mexican mining,” as it was called by the authorities, permanently changed the lives of communities along the Sonora River.

-Six years after the disaster, neither the government nor Grupo México have kept their promises.
+Almost eight years after the disaster, neither the government nor Grupo México have kept their promises.
 Thousands of people have no access to fresh water or medical services; cases of illness have grown in the region, primarily respiratory and gastrointestinal disorders, skin conditions and high levels of heavy metals in the blood.
 Local farmers can no longer cultivate their land or sell their traditional products in the region, for fear of contamination.
 Communities continue to demand justice, remediation, reparations, and assurance that this will never happen again.

 Now they are battling another threat: A Grupo México mega tailings dam was built shortly after the spill, without the government or the environmental authorities having informed the Bacanuchi community, which lies within the project’s direct area of influence.